c-grigsby/flask-ocr-backend/README.md

 ---

 ### This application utilizes a .env file to host environment variables.
-For utilization configure the following keys:
+For local utilization configure the following keys:

 - #### AZURE_SUBSCRIPTION_KEY (for Azure Read)
 - #### AZURE_SUBSCRIPTION_KEY_2 (for Azure OCR v2.0)
 - #### AZURE_ENDPOINT
 - #### FLASK_ENV=development (or FLASK_ENV=production)

-### In addition, this application utilizes a ServiceToken.json provided via Google Vision
+#### In addition, this application utilizes a ServiceToken.json provided via Google Vision

 ---